General Reviews

 Photographically speaking, "The Marnies” completely changed not only the way I make photographs but the entire concept of photography in my personal world.
 Photography is the making of sensations, emotions, sweetnesses ...
 Photography is a romantic melody played throughout the narrow streets of a small Italian village.
 Photography is a glass of wine breathing the sea breeze in the morning.
 Photography is carnival festival, full of coloured masks ...
 Photography is the fog along the canals in Venice.
 Photography isn’t made of diagrams, ISO and megapixels ...

 Sometimes, I’ve read about photographers who promise to teach you to see.
-Margo and Arnie teach you to live with a camera in your hand and thus, go further than any other tuition.
+Margo teaches you to live with a camera in your hand and thus, go further than any other tuition.

 ~ Mattia Z., Verona, Italy

-Margo and Arnie have been invaluable in my growth as a photographer.
+Margo and the late Arnie have been invaluable in my growth as a photographer.
 The wisdom they’ve been so willing to share with me (from constructive input, to the philosophy of creating art, and right down to the practical side of working as a professional) has been so much more helpful than the countless books and blogs I’ve read over the years.
 Beyond those things though, the greatest gift they’ve given me is the confidence to trust that my most personal work will always be my best work.
 I am forever grateful.
+Margo continues to mentor me.

 ~ Steve C., New York